-Glen Cove Hospital ("GCH") is a not-for-profit, 265-certified bed, general acute care hospital that is located in northern Nassau County, New York.
-See "THE OBLIGATED GROUP MEMBERS - Glen Cove" herein for additional information.
+Glen Cove Hospital (as hereinbefore defined, "GCH") is a not-for-profit, 265-certified bed, community hospital located in northern Nassau County, New York.
+GCH opened in 1921.
+See "THE OBLIGATED GROUP MEMBERS - Glen Cove Hospital" herein for additional information.

-Plainview Hospital ("PVH") is a not-for-profit, 232-certified bed, general acute care hospital located in Plainview, New York, primarily serving patients in eastern and central Nassau and western Suffolk Counties, New York.
+Plainview Hospital (as hereinbefore defined, "PVH") is a not-for-profit, 204-certified bed, community hospital located in Plainview, New York, primarily serving patients in eastern and central Nassau and western Suffolk Counties, New York.
+PVH opened in 1961.
 See "THE OBLIGATED GROUP MEMBERS - Plainview Hospital" herein for additional information.

-Forest Hills Hospital ("FHH") is a not-for-profit, 312-certified bed, general acute care hospital located in Forest Hills, Queens County, New York.
+Forest Hills Hospital (as hereinbefore defined, "FHH"), which opened in 1953, is a not-forprofit, 312-certified bed, community hospital located in Forest Hills, Queens County, New York.
 See "THE OBLIGATED GROUP MEMBERS - Forest Hills Hospital" herein for additional information.

-North Shore University Hospital Stern Family Center for Extended Care and Rehabilitation ("CECR") is a not-for-profit, 256-certified bed, skilled nursing facility located on a parcel of real property contiguous to the NSUH-M campus.
+North Shore University Hospital Stern Family Center for Extended Care and Rehabilitation (as hereinbefore defined, "CECR"), which opened in 1989, is a not-for-profit, 256-certified bed, skilled nursing facility located on a parcel of real property contiguous to the NSUH-M campus.
 See "THE OBLIGATED GROUP MEMBERS - North Shore University Hospital Stern Family Center for Extended Care and Rehabilitation" herein for additional information.

-THE FOLLOWING AFFILIATES ARE NOT MEMBERS OF THE OBLIGATED GROUP AND, THEREFORE, ARE NEITHER OBLIGATED UNDER THE MASTER INDENTURE NOR RESPONSIBLE FOR PAYMENT OF THE DEBT SERVICE ON THE SERIES 2007 BONDS.
+THE FOLLOWING OTHER NSLIJ SYSTEM HOSPITALS AND ENTITIES ARE NOT MEMBERS OF THE OBLIGATED GROUP AND, THEREFORE, ARE NEITHER OBLIGATED UNDER THE MASTER INDENTURE NOR RESPONSIBLE FOR PAYMENT OF THE DEBT SERVICE ON THE SERIES 2009 BONDS AND THE SERIES 2009 VARIABLE RATE BONDS.